manfredsteyer/nf-test/README.md

 ## Transitive Flag

-Please note that for primeng we need to activate the transient flag to get transitive dependencies shared separately.
-This is needed as primeng communicates with its themes via a transient dependency:
+Please note that for primeng and ag-grid we need to activate the `transient` flag to get transitive dependencies shared separately.

 ```json
   [...]